Braves vs. Marlins Player Props Betting Odds

 Murphy Stats

-- Sean Murphy has put up 24 hits with seven doubles, eight home runs and 17 walks.
-He has driven in 22 runs.
+- Sean Murphy has seven doubles, eight home runs, 19 walks and 23 RBI (24 total hits).

 Murphy Recent Games